codica2/gitlab-aws-ecr/README.md

 ## Configure GitLab Runner

-Now go to your bastion host and run ``` sudo gitlab-runner register ``` Paste settings from Your GitLab project.
-It will generate file with token we needed for our runner.
+Now go to your bastion host and run ``` sudo gitlab-runner register ``` This command will generate example ``` config.toml ``` file with token we needed for our runner.

-Then run ``` sudo vim /etc/gitlab-runner/config.toml ``` copy generated token to buffer and paste here new config
+Then run ``` sudo vim /etc/gitlab-runner/config.toml ``` and copy generated token to buffer.
+Then paste it into your new config which is given below.

 ```